Questions about your health plan? Find answers here

 More detailed information about our grievance and appeals process is provided in your member handbook or policy.

-If your dispute with PacificSource relates to an adverse benefit determination that a course or plan of treatment is not medically necessary; is experimental or investigational; is not an active course of treatment for purposes of continuity of care; or is not delivered in an appropriate healthcare setting and with the appropriate level of care, you or your authorized representative may request an external review by an independent review organization.
+If your dispute with PacificSource relates to an adverse benefit determination that a course or plan of treatment is not medically necessary; is experimental or investigational; is not an active course of treatment for purposes of continuity of care; nonformulary drug has been denied; or is not delivered in an appropriate healthcare setting and with the appropriate level of care, you or your authorized representative can request for us to submit the case for an external review by an impartial, third-party reviewer known as an independent review organization (IRO).
+We must follow the IRO’s decision.

 Your request for an independent review must be made within 180 days of the date of the second internal appeal response.
 External independent review is available at no cost to you, but is generally only available when coverage has been denied for the reasons stated above and only after all internal grievance levels are exhausted.
 The Plan will pay for any cost associated with the external independent review.